itsa/itsa.github.io/_docs/drag-drop/index.md

 Dropzones can be monitored by subscribing to all separate dropzone-`events`, or by subscribing to the `dropzone-over`-event and make use of `e.dropzone` which is a `Promise`.
 If you are familiar with Promises, the latter is highly preferable.

 ##Events##
-The dropzone comes with 3 events, which all share the same eventobject as that was emitted by the `dd`-event.
+The dropzone comes with 3 events, which all share the same eventobject as that was emitted by the `*:dd`-event.
 This means: changing the eventobject in a specific subscriber, makes it available in later subscribers (of other events) during this specific drag-cycle.

-###dropzone-over###
+Note that the attribute `dd-emitter` (on the draggable HtmlElement) determines the `emitterName`.
+When not set, all events have the `UI` emitterName and could be listened to without the emitter-prefix.

+###*:dropzone-over###
 When a draggable HtmlElement comes over a dropzone.
 The event will only be emitted if the draggable has the rights to be dropped in the specific dropzone.

-###dropzone-out###
+In case the attribute `dd-emitter` <u>is not set</u> on the draggable HtmlElement, this event has the `UI` emitterName (and could be listened to by just listening to the `dropzone-over`-event).

+###*:dropzone-out###
 When a draggable HtmlElement leaves a valid dropzone.

-###dropzone-drop###
+In case the attribute `dd-emitter` <u>is not set</u> on the draggable HtmlElement, this event has the `UI` emitterName (and could be listened to by just listening to the `dropzone-out`-event).

+###*:dropzone-drop###
-When a draggable item is dropped inside a dropzone (where it has the rights to be dropped)
+When a draggable item is dropped inside a dropzone (where it has the rights to be dropped).
+In case the attribute `dd-emitter` <u>is not set</u> on the draggable HtmlElement, this event has the `UI` emitterName (and could be listened to by just listening to the `dropzone-drop`-event).

 ##The eventobject##
 The eventobject has the following properties: